-I like to draw and letter, but never really have the time to do more of it.
+I like to draw and do lettering, but never really have the time to do more of it.
 A few years ago I painted the narrow wall between my living room and kitchen with black chalkboard paint to create a creative wall where I could have fun creating drawings, signs, quotes and more throughout the seasons.

 I created the wall not just for me, but when we have friends and family over.
 If I leave the wall blank, many pick up the chalk to start writing their names or to show off their drawing skills.

 Anyway – this fall with the world in such a state, I have taken a step back in recent months to find the quiet place in my head.
 Drawing is one way I can concentrate on something that brings me joy just like planning my fall decorating.
 With football on the TV as the soundtrack, it got me into my fall groove.

 But for learning tips and techniques on all things chalkboard drawing, my go-to book is The Complete Book of Chalk Lettering.
 I like the subtitle the best….
 Create & Develop Your Own Style. :-)

 I bought this book a few years ago so I could get better at drawing and lettering on chalkboards.
 With each board I have created, step-by-step I have picked up techniques and tips to up my skills.